KitwareMedical/pyLAR/README.md

     pages = {3047-3064},
     year = 2012}
 ```
-Please cite these articles in case you use this code.
+Please cite these articles in case you use the code in "core".
 Note that the original
 authors of those articles also provide MATLAB code.
 Further, the objectives
 of the two works are different: Candes et al.'s approach assumes randomly
 distributed corruptions throughout the dataset, while Xu et al.'s approach